 - Act like a kid again at Disneyland.

-- There is also world-class surfing at Tressles by San Onofre and Huntington Beach.
+- There is also world-class surfing at Trestles by San Onofre and Huntington Beach.

-- While you are surfing at San Onofre, sent up a tent and enjoy a night on the beach.
+- While surfing at San Onofre, set up a tent, and enjoy a night on the beach.
 My grandfather and mother love this.

 - Enjoy the art culture and cliff-lined beaches of Laguna Beach.

 - Be sure to stop by and see the oldest neighborhood in California.
-Los Rios’ adobe houses date back to 1794 when it was first occupied by Acjachemen Indians and soldiers working at the nearby San Juan Capistrano Mission.
+Los Rios’ adobe houses date back to 1794 when they were first occupied by Acjachemen Indians and soldiers working at the nearby San Juan Capistrano Mission.